cliffparnitzky/FormDependentMandatoryField/README.md

 Contao DependentMandatoryFormField Extension
 ============================================

 Provides an additional option for form field to be defined as dependent mandatory.
-Field is mendatory if another field is filled / or not.
+Field is mendatory if another field (or more) is filled / or not.

 Installation